Papamoa vacation rentals

 Papamoa is a much-loved holiday beach for swimming and water sports.
 There is a surf lifesaving club in the center of the beach that provides patrolled areas for swimming.
 The waves are occasionally big enough to attract surfers, and surf-casting fishing is popular here.
 Picnic tables are shaded by evergreen pōhutukawas, which bloom brilliant red in December and are nicknamed the New Zealand Christmas tree.
 Away from the beach, stroll through the extensive parkland and waterways of the Wairakei Reserve or hit the Summerhill mountain bike park or inland golf course.

-When is the best time to stay in a vacation rental in Papamoa?
+The best time to stay in a vacation rental in Papamoa

 New Zealand has a temperate climate, and the Bay of Plenty area is known for particularly high levels of sunshine throughout the year.
 As it is in the Southern Hemisphere, seasons in New Zealand are opposite to what you are used to in the US.
 The summer months last from November through April, with February being the hottest.
 Make sure you wear a hat and sunscreen at all times as the UV rays can be very strong, even when temperatures are not high.
 On Saturdays in the summer, the Papamoa Pony Club hosts Little Big Markets, with gourmet food trucks and craftspeople selling their wares, as well as live music and kids’ entertainment.